dragoonsouls/TLoD-TMD-Converter/README.md

 Also i added a very specific functionality for researchers and modders, when you export the 3D model two *.txt files will created, Primitive_per_Object will contain useful data of each primitive type used in models and also the quantity of each one.
 The other called TMD_Report will be created with a count number of Vertex/Normal/Primitive of each object in the file and a sum of all the file.

-## BETA 0.3
+## BETA 0.4

 **NOW THE TOOL USE A STABLE GRAPHICAL USER INTERFACE** You check the releases and you will find a Windows Version of it (Tested in Windows 10) if not, you can compile it yourself (Sorry Linux/MAC Users i'm not so skilled to port into it).

-Tested the full batch conversion on:
+Tested the full batch conversion of DRGN21 Files on:
-Processor: i5-7600 CPU at 3.50GHz.
+Processor: i5-12400F.
-RAM: 16 GB.
+RAM: 32 GB.
-SSD: WDC 500GB.
+SSD: Kingston SNV2S/1000g.

-Total Space required approximately: 2GB.
+Total Space required approximately: 2,7GB.
-Time to convert all the files: 01 Minutes 27 Seconds.
+Time to convert all the files: 01 Minutes 47 Seconds.

 Keep in mind, surely this tool can be executed in lesser PC specifications, but the time to convert the models will depend on how fast your Hardware is.

 A simple converter to DAE (Collada) format oriented to work with TLoD Model and animation formats, to later be imported into Blender.
-Python coded (recommended Python version 3.10.2 64bit).
+Python coded (recommended Python version 3.12.0  64bit).

+**UPDATE: CONVERSION OF SUBMAPS DRGN21 FILES**

 **UPDATE: PRIMDATA DUMPING**